Australian National University: Drill Hall Gallery

 The Drill Hall Gallery is housed a drill hall dating from the 1940s, for use in training soldiers for the Second World War, and as base for 3rd Battalion, Werriwa Regiment.
 The interior was remodelled to create an art gallery in 1984, and in 2004 the building was heritage-listed.
-Temporary exhibitions of the national collection were held in the all while the National Gallery of Australia was being built.
+Temporary exhibitions of the national collection were held in the hall while the National Gallery of Australia was being built.
 ANU took over the hall in 1992 to exhibit its own collection of artworks, and also as a venue for temporary exhibitions.

 There are four separate exhibition spaces, which provide the venues not only for exhibitions developed by or in collaboration with the university, but also to accompany major conferences and public events.
 The venue hosts both national and international exhibitions.
 Sidney Nolan's panorama, Riverbend, which comprises nine panels, ís on permanent display at the Drill Hall Gallery.

-Academic structure
+Governance and structure

-Colleges
+University Council

+ANU is governed by a 15-member Council, whose members include the Chancellor and Vice-Chancellor.
+Gareth Evans, a former Foreign Minister of Australia, was ANU Chancellor from 2010 to December 2019 and Brian Schmidt, an astrophysicist and Nobel Laureate, served as Vice-Chancellor from 1 January 2016 to 1 January 2024.
+Evans was succeeded as Chancellor by a fellow former Foreign Minister, Julie Bishop, in January 2020.
+Schmidt was succeeded as Vice-Chancellor by cultural anthropologist and Distinguished Professor Genevieve Bell in January 2024.

+Constituent colleges

-ANU was reorganised in 2006 to create seven Colleges, each College leads both teaching and research.
+ANU was reorganised in 2006 to create seven Colleges, each of which leads both teaching and research.
+Additional restructuring occurred in 2017, resulting in changes to the names and schools within the Colleges.